MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 With Microsoft Endpoint Manager, you get the following endpoint management options:

-- **[Microsoft Intune](/mem/intune/)**: Intune is 100% cloud-based, and used the Endpoint Manager admin center to manage devices, manage apps on devices, create & deploy policies, review reporting data, and more.
+- **[Microsoft Intune](/mem/intune/)**: Intune is 100% cloud-based, and uses the Endpoint Manager admin center to manage devices, manage apps on devices, create & deploy policies, review reporting data, and more.

-  For more information on using Intune to manage your endpoints, see:
+  For more information on using Intune to manage your endpoints, go to:

   - [Microsoft Intune is an MDM and MAM provider for your devices](/mem/intune/fundamentals/what-is-intune)
   - [Deployment guide: Setup or move to Microsoft Intune](/mem/intune/fundamentals/deployment-guide-intune-setup)